5Diraptor/5Diraptor/README.md

 ### Hi there 👋

+I'm a casual web dev with experience in Wordpress, Magento and Squarespace.
+I code full stack applications and create web projects for a hobby.

 <!--
 **5Diraptor/5Diraptor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.